MMonty22/MMonty22/README.md

 education:
   [
     "Flatiron School Software Engineering Bootcamp",
-    "Bachelors of Sciences in Economics from The University of Iowa", "Bachelor of Arts in Sports Business from The University of Iowa" ]
+    "Bachelors of Arts in Economics from The University of Iowa", "Bachelor of Science in Recreation and Sports Business from The University of Iowa" ]
 technical-background:
   {